-Unknown: 27 g and 73 g (recent)
+27 g and 73 g (recent) Unknown:

-every effort to find out the mine owner or land manager before entering an area, and safety equipment may be required.
-Trespassing and accidents could result in legal action as well as injury.
+Lapidary and Mineral Association.
+Prospectors should make every effort to contact the mine owner or land manager before entering an area, and safety equipment may be required.
+Trespassing and accidents could result in legal action and injury.